Young man with headphones writes while looking at laptop

 • Identify local maternal and child health community partners and their capacities

-• Describe, disseminate, and promote emerging and evidence-based information about early interventions in the prenatal and early childhood period that promote lifelong health and positive social-emotional development
+• Describe, disseminate, and promote emerging and evidence-based early interventions in the prenatal and early childhood period that promote lifelong health and positive social-emotional development.

-• Explain how newborn screening is assured as mandated by a state or local governing body including wraparound services, reporting back, following up, and service engagement activities
+• Explain how newborn screening is assured as mandated by a state or local governing body including wraparound services, report back, follow, and service engagement activities.

 • Recognize how to coordinate and integrate categorically funded maternal, child, and family health programs and services